2020 Down Senior Football Championship: Round 1

 The 16 participating teams were placed into an open draw.
 Winning sides moved to Round 2A while losing sides went into Round 2B.

 Round 2

 Round 2A

 Round 2A featured the eight winning sides from Round 1, with an open draw to determine the fixtures.
 The winning sides progress directly to the quarter final, with the losing sides moving into Round 3.

 Round 2B

 Round 2B sees the eight losing sides from Round 1 compete for a place in Round 3.
 The losing sides from this round will be eliminated from the competition, and will have to play a relegation play-off to attempt to retain their Senior status for 2021.

+RGU Downpatrick were unable to field due to an outbreak of COVID-19 within the squad.
+Carryduff were awarded the victory.

 Relegation Semi-finals

 The 4 losers of Round 2B play each other in the Relegation Semi-finals.
 The 2 winners will secure their Senior status for 2021, while the 2 losers will face-off in the Relegation Final.